What Cybersecurity Means to You and Your Account Holders

 This October marks the 15th annual National Cybersecurity Awareness (NCSAM) month.
 The need to better protect our nation’s critical infrastructure – otherwise known as the vast, worldwide connection of computers, data, and websites supporting our everyday lives, has never been at a more critical junction.
 With the volume and velocity of today’s data breaches, it’s more important than ever for individuals and businesses to proactively address the exposure of personal and confidential information.

 There are 16 critical infrastructure sectors whose systems are considered so vital to the U.S. that their incapacitation would have a devastating effect on national economic security.
 Financial Services represents an essential component, and the increasing sophistication of cyber attacks demonstrates a huge risk facing the sector.

 A Look Back: Identity Crime in 2017

 What happens next?
-This compromised Personally Identifying Information (PII) often makes its way to the Dark Web.
-Once it’s there, it can be dumped, bought and sold by cybercriminals indefinitely, resulting in endless opportunities for fraud.
+This compromised Personally Identifiable Information (PII) often makes its way to the Dark Web.
+Once it’s there, it can be dumped, bought, and sold by cybercriminals indefinitely, resulting in endless opportunities for fraud.

 Cybercrime in the Financial Services Sector